CMPUT301F24nachos/nachos-business/ui-mockups.md

 ![](ui-mockups/OrganizerWaitlistOptions.png?raw=true)

-The organizer can choose to notify the Entrants from this screen, or send out the Invites.
+The organizer can choose to notify Accepted Entrants, Declined Entrants, All Invited Entrants, or Selected Entrants.

 -----------------------------------------------------------------------------------------